mpsonntag/scaffolut/README.md

 When setting up a CI JavaScript project, hopefully the linklist below gives the Questing One some pointers into the right direction.

+- Note: with the current setup individual builds on Travis with `os: linux` randomly fail with the message "Some of your tests did a full page reload!", but run fine if the exact same build is restarted on Travis...
+Seems to be a `Karma` problem as far as [this issue](https://github.com/karma-runner/karma/issues/1101) describes it.

 ### Resources

 #### Unit testing